salman15/assignment/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `Running Mock Server`

-I've used JSON-server library to replicate the intended use of Postman.

-The mock json can be found in `db-mock/db.json` and be run using the following script: `json-server --watch db-mock/db.json --port 3004 --delay 4000`

 # Libraries 🔧
 I've used several libraries to unsure that the application could be properly run and tested.